Historic Kazakhstan election sparks hope for a taste of democracy | DW | 08.06.2019

 Hoping for change

 Still, ahead of the Kazakhstan's first vote without Nazarbayev vote many people are excited at the prospect of change.
-"I think right now is the moment to show that people can take things into their own hands," one young man in Nur-Sultan tells DW.
+"Right now is the moment to show that people can take things into their own hands," one young man in Nur-Sultan tells DW.

 But many opposition activists are less optimistic, and argue that everyone on the ballot is cooperating with a corrupt, government-controlled system.
 Some are even calling for a boycott or for ballot spoiling.